yuanyuansjtu/Angstrom-method/README.md

 For details, please check the Jupyter notebook for instructions how to use this code.

-A paper regarding experimental section of this code is on the way.
-But if you find it beneficial for your application, I encourage to cite my current paper along the original paper which for modified Angstrom method theory: Xu, Xiang, et al. "Double-negative-index ceramic aerogels for thermal superinsulation."
-Science 363.6428 (2019): 723-727, which shares similar ideas as the paper which used this code.
+My journal paper regarding experimental section of this code is https://doi.org/10.1115/1.4047145 (see citation detail below).
+If you find it beneficial for your application, I encourage to cite my current paper along the original paper which for modified Angstrom method theory.

+Hu, Y., and Fisher, T. S. (May 29, 2020).
+"Accurate Thermal Diffusivity Measurements Using a Modified Ångström's Method With Bayesian Statistics."
+ASME.
+J. Heat Transfer.
+July 2020; 142(7): 071401. https://doi.org/10.1115/1.4047145